CtheSky/LinearSystemSolver/README.md

 ```
 #### Line and Plane
 Line are Plane are just hyperplane with fixed dimension, somehow redundant, see more in documentation.

+# Documentation
+See docstrings in each file.

+# Test
+All tests are under test folder and written in unit testing framework `unittest`,
+see more in its [documentation](https://docs.python.org/2/library/unittest.html).